 - Recommendation as-

 - (1) Approved with No Comments or

-- (2) Approved with Minor Revisions or
+- o (2) Approved with Minor Revisions or

-- (3) Not Approved Major Revisions Required.
+- o (3) Not Approved Major Revisions Required.

-May provide comments in the comments box and/or may suggest specific revisions provided within the publication document.
+- May provide comments in the comments box and/or may suggest specific revisions provided within the publication document.

 Once the MRC review has been completed (i.e., an automated message indicating review completion is sent via Datavision to the MTN LOC (Pitt) Manuscript Coordinator), the MRC Chair or MTN LOC (Pitt) Manuscript Coordinator verifies that the standard MTN acknowledgment statement is included (for manuscripts and presentations/posters) and revises the statement, as needed.
-For an abbreviated MRC review, this is the only step to be conducted.
 Then the MRC Chair or MTN LOC (Pitt) Manuscript Coordinator adjudicates comments with the MRC reviewer and provides both the recommendation and comments using the "Manuscript Review Committee Status and Approval Form" as well as providing the tracked changed MRC approved version of the publication, as applicable, to the Lead Author, via an email using a standard email template available within Datavision.